 When the goodybag expires, you still fall back to your regular “credit” balance, like a normal PAYG arrangement; that is – you don’t have to buy a goodybag.
 The regular PAYG tariff is still very competitive:

-These charges are very reasonable indeed compared to the competition, but if you require unlimited data (i.e. you have an smartphone), in the long run you’re probably better off with a £10 goodybag.
+These charges are very reasonable indeed compared to the competition, but if you require a lot of data in the long run you're probably better off with a £10 goodybag.
 Basically my goodybag covers all my normal usage, and my balance is kind of a backup, for when my goodybag lapses, or if I want to do something not covered by a goodybag, like texting a foreign number.
-Also, bear in mind that you can set up auto-topups, so you can totally avoid any “running out of credit” situation.
-Plus giffgaff warn you by text before your goodybag expires.
+Also, bear in mind that you can set up auto-topups, so you can totally avoid any "running out of credit" situation.
+Also, giffgaff warn you by text before your goodybag expires.

 This may be a newsflash for contract owners: PAYG tariffs have changed! giffgaff isn’t the only operator offering unlimited data on a PAYG tariff; and you’ve heard of Skype right?
 Well: